kidaa30/ohimanual/3_conduct_manual/intro_assessment.md

 * **Fiji**
   - Selig et al. (2015) Measuring indicators of ocean health for an island nation: The Ocean Health Index for Fiji. *Ecosystem Services*

 Additionally, several OHI+ assessments have been completed.
-As information is available about those assessments they will be posted on http://ohi-science.org.
+As information becomes available about those assessments they will be posted on http://ohi-science.org.

 > TIP: The OHI+ development team is prepared to provide guidance for assessments.  -->